EASWAR17/Ex-02_ADL/README.md

-# Ex.No:6 Create a simple application to request storage and camera permission at RunTime using android studio.
+# Ex.No:2 Create a simple application client and server service using AIDL interface in android studio.

 ## AIM:

-To develop a simple application for RunTime Permission in Android Studio.
+To create a AIDL interface and communicate the process between client and server using AIDL interface in Android Studio.

 ## EQUIPMENTS REQUIRED: